fbpx

 The expansion of legal restrictions and obstacles to protest presents a growing challenge to non-violent resistance.
 Despite this, non-violent resistance remains an incredibly effective tool for triggering substantial, supported and long-lasting social change.
 The research suggests that non-violent resistance is approximately 10 times more likely to lead to democratisation than violent resistance2.

 Peaceful protests are a way for ordinary people to have their voices heard.
-Protesting peacefully can address inherent power imbalances in society that may leave people feeling marginalised and disenfranchised.
+Inherent power imbalances in society can result in people feeling marginalised and disenfranchised.
 Non-violent civil movements can offer anyone the opportunity to become involved and have a voice.

 Between climate-related threats, widespread conflict and displacement, and increasing food insecurity, the challenges facing the world are complex and innumerable.
 Time and again, the power of peaceful protest has been proven as a tool to meet these challenges and make a positive change.